techyg/MRRFDeathRacers/README.md

 You will also need to print TPU for the tracks.
 You can use a "Fast" tpu such as Sainsmart, or really anything with a Shore Hardness of 95A.
 Most printers (even bowden drives, like the Prusa Mini) will be able to print this without too much difficulty but it may require some profile tuning particularly around retraction and retraction speed.
 Ask in the Facebook group.

 There are a lot of different RC Radio options.
 I recommend the FlySky radio with the 6 channel receiver (which should be included).
 This is a basic radio but will work nicely with this build.

+Last but not least: PETG and TPU are both hygroscopic filaments, meaning they will suck in the humidity in the air.
+If you notice poor surface layer quality, bad layer or excessive stringing this is a sign that your filament may be "wet".
+You should dry your filament out.
+There are options for filament dryers and you can also use a food dehydrator.
+Plan on drying out for at least 2-3 hours at a temp of 125-130C.

 *** Getting Started ***